By Ashok Prasad, Founder, Niyyam

 After a few years, the portfolio becomes:

-A cluttered portfolio reduces efficiency, while a clean portfolio improves performance.
+A cluttered portfolio reduces efficiency, while a structured portfolio improves clarity, control, and long-term performance.

 Direct Answer

-To consolidate multiple mutual funds into a clean portfolio, investors should identify overlap, remove duplicate funds, retain top-performing schemes, and restructure into 3 to 5 well-diversified funds aligned with their goals.
+To consolidate multiple mutual funds into a clean portfolio, investors should identify overlapping funds, eliminate duplicates, retain high-quality schemes, and restructure their investments into 3 to 5 well-diversified funds aligned with their financial goals.

 What is Portfolio Consolidation?

-Portfolio consolidation means reducing unnecessary mutual funds and building a structured, efficient portfolio.
+Portfolio consolidation is the process of reducing unnecessary mutual funds and restructuring your investments into a simplified and efficient portfolio.

 Why You Must Consolidate Your Portfolio